First Nations Environmental Contaminants Program for communities and organizations south of 60th Parallel: 2025 to 2026 call for proposals

 Radon is a radioactive, colourless, odourless gas occurring naturally as an indirect decay product of uranium or thorium.

-Important: Primary research projects focusing on radon exposure assessment and monitoring should provide a letter of support from the Director of Housing supporting the project and expressing a commitment to request and provide funds for radon remediation in homes with radon levels exceeding the Health Canada radon guideline (200bq/m2).
+1. Primary research proposals focusing on radon exposure assessment and monitoring should provide a letter of support from the Director of Housing supporting the project and expressing a commitment to request and provide funds for radon remediation in homes with radon levels exceeding the Health Canada radon guideline (200bq/m2).

 How to submit a proposal